daormar/debasher/doc/design_doc_resident.md

 is not recovered, since its sender considers it delivered, but the jump in the sequence numbers detects it (G8).

-Rejected alternatives: a bounded inbound queue (the reader still consumes blocks of up to 64 KiB from the FIFO, unbounded); a log at the sender with acknowledgements (would need coordination and deletion between two processes); a second log with the order of processing (only needed if something reorders messages, and nothing does); accepting the loss outright (it would happen exactly when a node is busy, the worst time for it).
+Alternatives to logging on arrival that are not used: a bounded inbound queue (the reader still consumes blocks of up to 64 KiB from the FIFO, unbounded); a log at the sender with acknowledgements (would need coordination and deletion between two processes); a second log with the order of processing (only needed if something reorders messages, and nothing does); accepting the loss of what waits in the inbound queue outright (it would happen exactly when a node is busy, the worst time for it).

 ## Why not built on `--mirror`, and locality